subdigital/BSModalPickerView/README.md

 =================

-A custom view component that presents a UIPickerView with a simple list of options, along with a toolbar for Done/Cancel and a faded backdrop view.
+A custom view component that presents a UIPickerView with a simple list of options, along with a toolbar for Done/Cancel and an optional faded backdrop view.

 ## Usage